BushidoUK/Ransomware-Tool-Matrix/README.md

 > - As a list of leads for threat hunting inside the environments available to you
 > - As a list of leads to look for during incident response engagements
 > - As a checklist of tools to identify patterns of behaviour between certain ransomware affiliates
+> - As an adversary emulation resource for threat intelligence-led purple team engagements

 ## Ransomware Tool Matrix
 - [RMM Tools](https://github.com/BushidoUK/Ransomware-Tool-Matrix/blob/main/Tools/RMM-Tools.md)